 Directions for serving:

-- Place 2 heaping tablespoons of Mom's Hot Cocoa Mix into a mug (needs to be a mug, a teacup won't do).
+- Place two heaping tablespoons of Mom’s Hot Cocoa Mix into a mug (it needs to be a mug, a teacup simply won’t do).

-- Pour 2 oz. of hot milk or water and thoroughly mix.
-A whisk is really handy for this.
+- Pour two ounces of hot milk or water and thoroughly mix.
+A whisk is handy for this.

 - Fill the rest of the mug with hot milk or water.

-*You can use natural cocoa powder instead of Dutch-process cocoa powder if that's what you have in your pantry.
-But the Dutch-process is a deeper, richer flavor than natural cocoa powder, but you really can use either.
+- You can use natural cocoa powder instead of Dutch-process cocoa powder if that’s what you have in your pantry.
+But the Dutch process is a deeper, richer chocolate taste than natural cocoa powder, but you really can use either.

-**The inclusion of arrowroot powder serves two purposes.
-It helps make the cocoa mix less prone to caking or clumping in storage, AND adds a little creamier texture to the final product.
+- The inclusion of arrowroot powder serves two purposes.
+It helps make the cocoa mix less prone to caking or clumping in storage AND adds a little creamier texture to the final product.
+You can substitute cornstarch, but I find arrowroot works better.

-This is the magical, sleepy-time hot cocoa mix that I have served my boys during the annual viewing of Polar Express on Christmas Eve their entire lives (and the oldest one is 20 now!) it blends a little of both worlds of an instant hot cocoa mix with creamy hot chocolate.
+This is the magical, sleepy-time hot cocoa mix I have served my boys during the annual viewing of Polar Express on Christmas Eve since they were wee (the oldest one is 23 now!).
+It blends a little of both worlds of an instant hot cocoa mix with creamy hot chocolate.

-I've never told them the secret....but it's a quite simple piece of love that I add to the above hot cocoa mix before they hit the sack to dreams of sugar plums and Christmas cheer.
+I’ve never told them the secret, but it’s a simple piece of love that I add to the hot cocoa mix above before they hit the sack to dreams of sugar plums and Christmas cheer.

 Instructions

-- Add 1 Hershey's kiss or another favorite chocolate chunk (or more...it's Christmas Eve!)
+- Add one Hershey’s Kiss or another favorite chocolate chunk (or more…it’s Christmas Eve!)

-- Add 1 peppermint candy.
-You can use a candy cane, instead, if you don't mind giving away a little of the secret.
+- Add one peppermint candy.
+You can use a candy cane if you don’t mind giving away a little of the secret.

 - A little marshmallow snow or whipped cream on top.

 When will I give up the secret?
 Once they have kids of their own.
-They've pretty much already guessed the secret already, but it can't be officially confirmed until they've become parents themselves.
+They’ve already guessed the secret, but it can’t be officially confirmed until they’ve become parents themselves.

 - Dehydrated marshmallows (or buy some commercially done bits in bulk)